 The lesson begins: “What happens if you get stuck when you start reading a difficult poem?”
 The answer: “In this lesson, you will learn to analyze each section of a poem by rereading and restating in your own words.”

 I question the premise that this is a helpful activity.
-The reason poetry is worth reading in the first place is that it makes singular use of language; it cannot be translated into prose.
+Poetry is worth reading because it makes singular use of language; it cannot be translated into prose.
 Restating a stanza in your own words takes you away from the language of the poem itself.
 Yes, some poems have complex constructions that need to be teased apart, but that does not have to involve restatement; or when it does, one can restate the specific construction, not an entire stanza.
 To restate a stanza is to stop it at the border and say, “You may not cross over into my mind with your own goods; you must exchange them for mine.”

 After this, the speaker makes a few generic statements about the poem: “The poet William Wordsworth used lots of imagery in his poem ‘Daffodils.’
 Imagery is the use of vivid language that describes something so well that readers see the images playing in their minds like a movie.”
 Well, that isn’t quite right, but let’s leave that aside.
 It gets worse: “When we see images in our mind as we read, we can visualize to help us understand the poet’s words.”
 Maybe—but images can also be puzzling, even confounding.
 They do not make things pat for us, nor do they have to do with sight alone.
 “Visualization” is a much-abused concept; I see no need to invoke it.
 “Imagination” is more to the point.